swayamsibun-mah/heston-spx-calibration-spy-pricing/README.md

 This project implements an end-to-end quantitative finance workflow for calibrating the Heston stochastic volatility model to real market data and applying the calibrated model to price vanilla American equity options.

 The workflow begins in the notebook `SPX-HestonFourier-Calibration.ipynb`, where the Heston model is calibrated to the market-observed implied volatilities of European SPX options, thereby extracting the market's risk-neutral expectations for the future dynamics of the S&P 500 Index.
 The calibrated model parameters are then used in `SPY-HestonFDADI-Pricing.ipynb` to price American options on the SPDR S&P 500 ETF Trust (SPY).
 These options are linked to the same underlying market while additionally incorporating the complexities of early exercise and discrete dividend payments.
-Option prices are computed using a custom finite-difference pricing engine based on the Hundsdorfer–Verwer Alternating Direction Implicit (ADI) scheme, with discrete dividends handled explicitly through asset-grid interpolation at ex-dividend dates (implemented in the modules `HestonFD` and `QLHestonFD`).
+Option prices are computed using a custom finite-difference pricing engine based on the Hundsdorfer–Verwer Alternating Direction Implicit (ADI) scheme, with discrete dividends handled explicitly through asset-grid interpolation at ex-dividend dates.
+These implementations are contained in the `HestonFD` and `QLHestonFD` modules, while `HestonFD` additionally provides access to the early exercise boundary..

-The implementation integrates stochastic volatility modelling, Fourier-based option pricing, finite-difference methods for solving partial differential equations, calibration to real market data, and computational optimisation through sparse linear algebra.
+This project integrates stochastic volatility modelling, Fourier-based option pricing, finite-difference methods for solving partial differential equations, calibration to real market data, and computational optimisation through sparse linear algebra.

 ---